Terre di Sacra: nature reserve and farm

-A beautiful lagoon, dominated by Buranaccio Tower and surrounded by rushes, reed-beds and Mediterranean maquis.
-The heart of this untouched coast, a place where you can watch rare plants and numerous water bird species, some non-migratory and thousands of others coming to spend the winter here.
+A beautiful lagoon, dominated by Buranaccio Tower and surrounded by rushes, reed-bes and Mediterranean maquis.
+The heart of this untouched coast, a place where you can watch rare plants and numerous water bird species, some non-migratory and thousands of others coming to spend the winter there.

 WWF Oasis of Lake of Burano and that of Orbertello Lagoon nearby, with their white and grey herons, ospreys, shoveler ducks and the amazing pink flamingos, have a great naturalistic attraction and represent a national glory known worldwide.

 Also, in Orbetello, you cannot miss the Aquarium of the Lagoon and the Tartanet Center in Talamone, a recovery center for marine turtles.